“Over the mountain tops we go…EE-AY-EE-AY – adios!”

 1 teaspoon kosher salt

 Combine all ingredients in a heavy bottom saucepan.
 On medium heat, bring to a boil whisking to make sure butter melts and everything is thoroughly combined.
 When mixture boils, reduce heat to low and simmer 15 minutes, stirring often to avoid scorching.

 1 medium carrot, shredded

 In a medium bowl, toss cabbage, carrot, and jalapeno together.
 In a small bowl, combine mayo, jalapeno juice, sugar, garlic powder, salt, and pepper and whisk until thoroughly combines.
 Pour dressing slaw mix and toss to coat.
-Place in an airtight container and let rest in refrigerator at least an hour before using.
+Place it in an airtight container and let rest in the fridge at least an hour before using it.